What did I do in June and July? I attended the Odyssey Writing Workshop at Saint Anselm’s College in Manchester, New

 Lastly, you may ask why a historical fiction writer wanted to attend a workshop that focuses on science fiction/fantasy/horror (also known as speculative fiction)?
 I’ve always thought of historical fiction as a type of science fiction and it turns out many literary scholars think so too.
-According to the renown critic Edward James, science fiction is about possible futures and historical fiction is about possible pasts.
+According to the renowned critic Edward James, science fiction is about possible futures and historical fiction is about possible pasts.
 Maybe that’s why so many historians enjoy reading and watching science fiction?
-Historians (I am one) also are quite aware that historical scholarship, historical non-fiction, and historical fiction are on a spectrum, a continuum.
+Historians (I am one) also are quite aware that historical scholarship, historical non-fiction, and historical fiction are a spectrum, on a continuum.
 They are all interpretations of the past, possible pasts, based in varying degrees on known facts.
 Writing historical fiction, like writing science fiction, requires as much imagination and worldbuilding as it does research.

-If you have questions about applying to Odyssey, the experience, or the practicalities, please feel free to contact me and I’ll try to help.
+If you have questions about applying to Odyssey, the experience, or the practicalities, tweet or email me.